Graham Williams

 IAN BLEVIN - Guide

 Speaking of gentlemen.
 Ian has many skills and experiences, from running business and all types or hunting in Zimbabwe, plus his knowledge of birds, botanical etc when running an adventure expeditions business in central Australia.
 When called upon to guide Buffalo hunters he is professional, dedicated, a capable tracker and forward thinking.
 Ian understands client service and camp management.
 He knows how tough Cape Buffalo and Water Buffalo are.
-Recently an unprovoked charge was stopped with 2x Woodleigh bullets from the 416.
+Recently an unprovoked charge was stopped with 2x Solids from the 416.

 Wato - Assistant